neondatabase/website/content/docs/guides/branching-github-actions.md

   3. Name the secret `NEON_API_KEY` and paste your API key in the **Secret** field
   4. Click **Add Secret**.

-Alternatively, the **Neon GitHub Integration** can perform this setup for you.
-See See [Neon GitHub integration](/docs/guides/neon-github-integration) for more.
+Alternatively, the **Neon GitHub Integration** can perform the API key setup for you.
+See [Neon GitHub integration](/docs/guides/neon-github-integration).

 ### Example

-The following example performs schema diff for a database named `mydatabase` between the `compare_branch`, which is typically the branch created by the [Create branch](#create-branch-action) action, and the `main` branch, which is the default name of the root branch created with each Neon project.
-The `username` is the name of the role that owns the database on the base branch.
+The following example performs schema diff on a database named `mydatabase` between the `compare_branch`, which is typically the branch created by the [Create branch](#create-branch-action) action, and the `main` branch, which is the default name of the root branch created with each Neon project.
+The `username` is the name of the role that owns the database.

 ```yaml
 steps: